Professor Iain White

 PhD Adviser (Environmental Planning)

-Qualifications: BA(Hons), Mtpl, MNZPI, PhD University of Manchester
+Qualifications: BA (Hons) Lancaster, Mtpl, PhD University of Manchester, MNZPI

 His work has been supported by a significant number of research grants and he has been awarded a number of multi-million dollar projects as either PI or Co-I. These awards have come from a number of sources: research councils, the European Union, government agencies, NGOs, the Asia-Pacific network and the private sector.
-He has been an invited Keynote speaker in a number of countries, including the UK, Ireland, Taiwan, the Netherlands, and New Zealand.
+He has been an invited Keynote speaker over 10 times, including in the UK, Ireland, Taiwan, the Netherlands, and New Zealand.
 He is also a TEDx speaker.

-He is currently a Scientific Leader of 'National Science Challenge 11: Building, Better Homes, Towns and Cities' ($24m), a researcher in 'National Science Challenge 6: Resilience to Natures Hazards' ($59m), and a researcher in the new Centre of Research Excellence, 'QuakeCORE' ($21.5m).
+He is currently a Scientific Leader of 'National Science Challenge: Building, Better Homes, Towns and Cities' ($24m), a researcher in 'National Science Challenge: Resilience to Natures Hazards' ($59m), and has recently finished a research project for the National Science Challenge: Deep South ($51m) on the vulnerability of New Zealand's water infrastructure to climate change.

 decision making; environmental change; environmental impacts; environmental policy and politics; environmental resources and planning; environmental risks; sustainability.